AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 cultivated Greek shrinks not only from the gross materialism of such a picture, but from the idea of retribution which it implies.
 He is never tired of repeating that justice is but another name for mercy.
-Chastisement is not to be dreaded but to be embraced.\"...
-Here or hereafter God\'s desire is not vengeance but correction.
-Though Clement\'s view of man\'s destiny is called restorationism (*apokatastasis*) it was "not as the restitution of that which was lost at the Fall, but as the crown and consummation of the destiny of man leading to a righteousness such as Adam never knew, and to heights of
+Chastisement is not to be dreaded but to be embraced."...
+Here or hereafter God's desire is not vengeance but correction.
+Though Clement's view of man's destiny is called restorationism (*apokatastasis*) it was "not as the restitution of that which was lost at the Fall, but as the crown and consummation of the destiny of man leading to a righteousness such as Adam never knew, and to heights of